ashkonf/python-t-test/README.md

 A simple Python implementation of standard statistical t-test and confidence interval estimation.

-The project now uses a `src` layout with package code located under `src/ttest`.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)